router5/router5.github.io/_guides/router-options.md

 ## Automatic clean up

-When you register a component with the router (using `.registerComponent(routeName, component)`) and if `autoCleanUp` is set to true, the router will automatically deregister that component if `routeName` is no longer active.
-It saves you having to call `.deregisterComponent`.
+If `autoCleanUp` is set to true, the router will automatically clear `canDeactivate` functions / booleans when their associated segment becomes unactive.

-The same logic is applied with node listeners (and not route or global listeners) in router5 listeners plugin.

 ## Strict query parameters